 The key to understanding how ETFs work is the “creation/redemption” mechanism.
 It’s how ETFs gain exposure to the market, and is the “secret sauce” that allows ETFs to be less expensive, more transparent and more tax-efficient than traditional mutual funds.

+It lies at the heart of the ETF arbitrage mechanism.
 It's a bit complicated, but worth understanding.

-The Role of Authorized Participants
+The Role Of Authorized Participants

 When an ETF company wants to create new shares of its fund, whether to launch a new product or meet increasing market demand, it turns to an authorized participant (AP).
 An AP may be a market maker, a specialist or any other large financial institution.
 But essentially, it's someone with a lot of buying power.